EUROPEAN BISONAND ITS ROLE IN

 B 1926 worldwide in private collections and zoos survived only 52 wisents.
 This kind of wisent survived, thanks to 14 of them that were able to

 The first stage of European bison conservation has been completed by now: there is no short–term threat of extinction of this species.
-However, this species is still characterized as endangered (EN) by criteria C (decreasing number and fragmentation of populations) and E (rapid decrease in total species number) by IUCN (1996).
+However, this species is still characterized as «NT» («near threatened») by criteria C2A(i) (decreasing number and fragmentation of populations) and B2a (the species is fragmented ) by IUCN (2020).

 By now, the European continent has lost an essential part of its biological diversity and the prevention of further degradation and the restoration of initial ecosystems is a priority task for the states in the region.